NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 The app uses Single Activity Architecture, where most of the screens are implemented as fragments and there are only 2-3 activities in the entire project.

-The project has 3 Android apps.
-One app each for the end-user, shop-owner and adminstrator.
-There is also a JSON-based REST API on the backend.
-The source-code for the REST API is provided.

 Features and Highlights